(This is the second part of a four-part guide to meaningful work. If you’ve stumbled here by accident, go to the first part.)

 Day 2: Find what you enjoy

 Focus more on activities than outcomes

 Our work culture is built around achievement.
-In it, we are perceived and judged more by what we've accomplished (our semi-true CV), than by who we are and do as a person.
-When we want to succeed by the rules of this culture, we usually plan our career or projects around big goals and milestones we need to reach.
+In it, we are perceived and judged more by what we’ve accomplished (our semi-true CV), than by who we are and do as a person.
+When we want to succeed by the rules of this culture, we usually plan our careers or projects around big goals and milestones we need to reach.
 We plan outcomes first, and then we try to grind our way to them.
 No matter what it takes.